-Figure 18 gives the references for the papers in that graph.
-Those in bold print might be seen as landmark papers, but this is of course a subjective view.
+Figure 19 gives the references for the papers in that graph.
+Those in bold print might be seen as landmark papers, but this is of course a subjective view (and is not always borne out by the number of citations, given in the last column).